denialromeo/danielmoore.us/about.md

 <a id="political-views" href="javascript:;" id="dropdown2" target="_self"><b>Political Views</b></a>
 <div id="instructions2" style="display:none;">
-{%comment%}
-    <p>I'm of the opinion that World War 3 started on February 24, 2022, when Russia invaded Ukraine.
-Multipolarity, global climate change, and artificial intelligence loom.
-Plan accordingly.</p>
-    <p>In general, I trust institutions more than I trust people.
-When given autonomy, most people I've met slack off at best and are actively malicious at worst.
-Standards, bureaucracy, etc. are desirable.</p>
-    <p>In this age of artificial intelligence, great power competition, and global climate change, I'm not sure that creating new people is a worthwhile goal.
-We may be a cancer on the verge of killing our host.</p>
-    <p>Most people aren't worth the price of the food they eat, and have mostly been kept around because disposing of them would be too much trouble.</p>
-    <p>I think the U.S. is a crazy country.
-I would never make a long-term investment here, and think anyone who takes out a 30-year mortgage in a nation this unstable is a fool.</p>
-    <p>"The basis of society, of any society, is a certain pride in obedience.
-When this pride no longer &nbsp;exists, the society collapses." &ndash; <a href="ihttps://www.goodreads.com/notes/24457126-drawn-and-quartered/71655209-daniel-moore">Emil Cioran</a></p>
-    <p>U.S. media propaganda is so effective that I regularly find myself sneered at by poor white people.
-"I can't afford rent and food, but I have white skin, so I win!"
-Living here is pretty surreal.</p>
-    <p>Happiness and success are choices.
-Ones you make by getting up every day and working hard.
-Especially in a country as rich as the U.S., if you find yourself failing, it's probably on you.</p>
-    <p>U.S. media propaganda is so effective that I regularly find myself sneered at by poor white people.
-"I can't afford rent and food, but I have white skin, so I win!"
-Living here is pretty surreal.</p>
-    <p>I'm quite happy with the overall trajectory of U.S. politics.
-There's nowhere else I'd rather be.</p>
-    <p>I don't have a very high opinion of the average person.
-Democratic systems which put him in charge probably won't last very long.</p>
-    <p>America's a funny place.
-You can make all the money you want here, but the society is toxic and the people often terrifying.
-It's unsustainable.
-I'm optimizing for a speedy retirement abroad.</p>
-{%endcomment%}
     <p>Historical statements I believe &ndash;</p>
     <ul>
         <li>The 20th century's most influential people were Lyndon Johnson, Mao Zedong, Joseph Stalin, Richard Nixon, Deng Xiaoping, Nikita Khrushchev, Mikhail Gorbachev, and Bill Clinton.</li>